 Network of national correspondents on youth work

-Since 2021, following the outcomes of the 3rd European Youth Work Convention, the German Erasmus+ National Agency has coordinated the Strategic National Agency Cooperation (SNAC) project Strengthening Youth Work by Supporting the Implementation of the European Youth Work Agenda (EYWA).
+Since 2021, the German Erasmus+ National Agency has coordinated the Strategic National Agency Cooperation (SNAC) project Strengthening Youth Work by supporting the implementation of the European Youth Work Agenda (EYWA).
 From 2024 to 2026, this continues through the Growing Youth Work SNAC, involving 16 National Agencies and SALTO Resource Centres.
-These initiatives support the implementation of the European Youth Work Agenda through a range of actions, including the coordination of a network of National Contact Points (appointed by CDEJ members and willing to bring youth work forward) and studies on national processes related to the EYWA.
+These initiatives support the implementation of the European Youth Work Agenda through a range of actions, including the coordination of a network of National Contact Points and studies on national processes.

 Objectives

-Building on the outcomes of the 4th European Youth Work Convention and mandated to ensure their follow-up, the Youth Partnership will ensure the continuation of the co-ordination of the network of National Contact Points on youth work from 2027 onwards, following a transitional year in 2026.
-The network aims to strengthen youth work development at the national level across Europe, aligning with the latest policy frameworks of both partner institutions and the roadmap of the 4th Convention.
+From 2027 onwards, the Youth Partnership will ensure the co-ordination of the network of National Contact Points on youth work by building on the outcomes of the 4th European Youth Work Convention and mandated to ensure their follow-up.
+This network will aim to strengthen youth work development at the national level across Europe, aligning with the latest policy frameworks of both partner institutions and the roadmap of the 4th Convention.
 Members will benefit from capacity building initiatives related to youth work development and be invited to take part in some activities planned in the workplan.

 - Promote, communicate, and disseminate the conclusions and roadmap of the 4th European Youth Work Convention, and encourage their follow-up at national level, adapted to each country’s context.